 tumors following anti-PD-1 therapy and administration of drinking water with different pH levels.

-Leveraging the expanded number of immune signatures covered by a mouse I/O RNA-Seq Panel, pathway analysis revealed that hypoxia, MAPK and TGF-β signalling were also impacted by the pH, and alkaline conditions promoted antigen presentation.
+Leveraging the expanded number of immune signatures covered by a mouse I/O RNA-Seq Panel, pathway analysis revealed that hypoxia, MAPK and TGF-β signaling were also impacted by the pH, and alkaline conditions promoted antigen presentation.

 Figure 4.
 Immune signature analysis of MC38 tumors treated with anti-PD-1